Myoma Myint Kywe

-Myoma Myint Kywe (မြို့မ-မြင့်ကြွယ်, pronounced [mjo̰ mə-mjɪ̰ɴ tɕwɛ̀]; also U Myint Kywe; 14 April 1960 – 26 July 2021) was a famous Burmese writer and historian.
+Myoma Myint Kywe (မြို့မ-မြင့်ကြွယ်, pronounced [mjo̰ mə-mjɪ̰ɴ tɕwɛ̀]; also U Myint Kywe; 14 April 1960 – 26 July 2021) was a Burmese writer and historian.

+Early life and education

+He was born in Yangon (sometimes known as Rangoon), Burma, on 14 April 1960, son of Burmese politician Myoma U Than Kywe and Daw Ahmar (a) Myint Myint Win.
+He was the youngest son of four children.

+Career

 He was awarded the Sarpay Beikman Manuscript Awards First Prize for 2003 in the belles-lettres category.
-In 2007, he was awarded Myanmar Culture and Fine Arts Literature Prize for 2005.
+In 2007, he was awarded the Myanmar Culture and Fine Arts Literature Prize for 2005.

-He was born in Rangoon, Burma on 14 April 1960, son of Burmese politician Myoma U Than Kywe and Daw Ahmar (a) Myint Myint Win.
-He was the youngest son of four siblings.

-"Special Remarkable Notes of Myanmar Culture and Notes on Youth affairs" is one of his famous books.
+Special Remarkable Notes of Myanmar Culture and Notes on Youth Affairs is one of his books.